-Yes, your rent is still due.
+Yes, you must continue to pay your rent.
 However, if you are experiencing difficulties making payments you should contact your Area Housing Manager via MyHastoe, phone or email, so we can help.

-What if I can’t afford to pay my rent or can only afford to pay part of it?
+What if I can’t afford to pay my rent?

 Please contact your Area Housing Manager to let them know your situation as we will need to discuss the situation with you.
 Please refer to the support section below.

 What support is there to help me pay my rent?

 The government has provided details of the support it is able to provide, including the furlough scheme, which has been extended until September 2021.